-(d) Travelling, transport and fares
+(e) Travelling, transport and fares

 - (i) An employee required and authorised to use their own motor vehicle in the course of their duties will be paid an allowance of not less than \$0.78 per kilometre. - (ii) When an employee is involved in travelling on duty, and the employer cannot provide appropriate transport, all reasonably incurred expenses for fares, meals and accommodation will be paid for by the employer.
-The employer will reimburse the employee upon production of receipted account(s) or other evidence acceptable to the employer. - (iii) An employee is not entitled to reimbursement for expenses incurred under clause 18.3(d)(ii) if the expenses incurred exceed the mode of transport, meals or standard of accommodation that was agreed to with the employer.
+The employer will reimburse the employee upon production of receipted account(s) or other evidence acceptable to the employer. - (iii) Provided further that the employee will not be entitled to reimbursement for expenses referred to in clause 18.3(e)(ii) which exceed the mode of transport, meals or the standard of accommodation agreed with the employer for these purposes.